NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 > [!Important]
 > The group format cannot be intermixed with a flat list.

+> [!Note]
+> The format of TFM identifier used in `assembly paths` is different when compared to the TFM identifier used in `dependency groups`.
+If the target frameworks declared in the dependencies group of the `nuspec` and the `lib/ref` folder do not have exact matches then `pack` command will raise [NuGet Warning NU5128](../reference/errors-and-warnings/nu5128).

 The following example shows different variations of the `<group>` element:

 ```xml